 Before the cold begins to creep in, you’ll want to test your furnace by turning on the house heater before it’s needed.
 Listen for any strange noises, and take note of any burning smells.
 There may be a burning smell initially, but this should go away after a few moments.
 If any other smells or noises occur, turn off your furnace, and call in a professional for an inspection.

 Regularly checking and changing your air filters are a part of normal HVAC maintenance, and it’s no different for your furnace.
-A clean filter helps improve your air quality, keep your HVAC system energy efficient, and avoid bad performance or costly repairs.
+A clean filter helps improve your air quality, keeps your HVAC system energy efficient, and avoids bad performance or costly repairs.

 Before turning on your furnace, check the furnace filter to make sure it’s still in good condition.
 If the filter is noticeably dirty or discolored, buy a new filter and replace it.